Compassion of Christ Ministries

 NOTES

-1 Pilate went out to the Jews: At the time of Jesus’s trial, the chief priests, elders, disciples and Jesus had probably up all night.
-At sundown, Jesus and the disciples had eaten the Passover meal, Jesus gave His disciples last warnings/encouragement, they went into the Garden of Gethsemane, and Jesus was praying while Peter, John, & James fell asleep three times.
-Then, Jesus was illegally arrested by a large crowd with weapons, Jesus had the illegal trials before Annas and Caiaphas and then was sent to Pilate, Herod and Pilate again (for accounts on all of these events, see Matthew 26:17-27:14; Mark 14:12-15:5; Luke 22:1-23:17; John 13:1-18:38).
-During this last trip to Jerusalem, it was Jesus’s custom to spend His days teaching in the temple and nights on the Mount of Olives (Luke 21:37) which is out by Bethany (Matthew 21:17; Luke 19:29).
+1 Pilate went out to the Jews: At the time of Jesus’s trial, the chief priests, elders, disciples and Jesus had probably been awake all night.
+See Matthew 26:17-27:14; Mark 14:12-15:5; Luke 22:1-23:17; John 13:1-18:38) to read about the previous evening.
+During this last trip to Jerusalem, it was Jesus’s custom to spend His days teaching in the temple and to spend His nights on the Mount of Olives (Luke 21:37) which is out by Bethany (Matthew 21:17; Luke 19:29).
 People were getting up early so they could listen to Him (Luke 21:38), which means Jesus was up early.
 He had been awake a really long time by the time He was crucified, assuming He took no naps, which He had done at least once before on a boat.
 See Luke 8:23; Mark 4:38; Matthew 8:24 regarding the boat.
 To read the Splice about that time on the boat, “Jesus Calms the Storm on the Sea of Galilee”, click here.
 (Back)

 2 incites the people to rebellion: This is the human reason why Jesus was crucified.
-The ultimate reason is because it was God’s will (Isaiah 53:10, John 18:11) that Jesus die in this manner (Deuteronomy 21:23, Galatians 3:11-14) for the sake of those who would believe and the forgiveness of their sins (Ephesians 1:4-7).
-And although anyone and everyone is invited and called to believe and receive this salvation (John 3:15-17), only those whom He has given the God-gifted faith can actually believe (John 6:44, Ephesians 2:8-9).
+The ultimate reason is because it was God’s will (Isaiah 53:10, John 18:11) that Jesus die in this manner (Deuteronomy 21:23, Galatians 3:13) for the sake of those who would believe, for the forgiveness of their sins (Ephesians 1:4-7).
+Although anyone and everyone is invited and called to believe and receive this salvation (John 3:15-18), only those whom He has given the God-gifted faith can actually believe (John 6:44, Ephesians 2:8-9).
 This is because the idea of the cross, salvation or sin is foolishness to people without this faith that is God-instilled and not human conjured.
 (Back)

 3 No, nor has Herod: Pilate sent Jesus to Herod when he found out that Jesus was a Galilean.
-To read about Jesus’s visit to Herod, see Luke 23:5-12.
+To read about Jesus’s visit to Herod, see Luke 23:6-12.
+(Back)

-5 accustomed/obliged: Matthew 27:15 says accustomed (Greek word: ethó) and Luke 23:17 says obliged (Greek word: anagké).
+5 accustomed/obliged: Matthew 27:15 says accustomed (Greek word: ethó) and Luke 23:17 says of necessity (obliged) (Greek word: anagké).
 Mark 15:8 says as usually he did (Greek word: kathos) and John 18:39 says custom (Greek word: sunétheia).
-By the words used, we can know that Pilate was accustomed to releasing a prisoner for the Jews every Passover because he was forced to, not because he was just being a nice person.
+By the words used, we can know that Pilate was accustomed to releasing a prisoner for the Jews every Passover because he was forced to, not because he was a caring, considerate person.
+(Back)

 7 Barabbas: The Bible confirms that Barabbas was a violent person (John 18:40), and it says that he was jailed with the insurrectionists who had committed murder (Mark 15:7), that he was a notorious prisoner (Matthew 27:16), that he had been thrown into prison for an insurrection made in the city, and for murder (Luke 23:19).
 Acts 3:14 tells us (through Peter) that Barabbas was a murderer.
 What became of Barabbas?
 With this freedom granted by Pilate, did he become a repeat offender, meeting his end in a crucifixion anyway (robbers/thieves, insurrectionists, and murderers were crucified by the Romans)?
 Did he thank God for the release from prison and start learning about Jesus, perhaps from some of the disciples, themselves?
 Did Barabbas ever think about Jesus and what happened that day?
 Did he realize what was done for him, and respond to the call for repentance and salvation in Jesus?
 (Back)